sylzys/TypoFixr/README.md

 *Default: "true"*

 You may turn auto correction on file save ON / OFF.
-The auto correct doesn't takes place while in the settings file, to prevent correction of the typos you just defined.
+The auto correct doesn't take place while in the settings file, to prevent correction of the typos you just defined.

 ``` js
 { "execute_on_save": true, }